nathanielburman/genders-project-god/README.md

 8. always reapect each others different god status genders

 9. god genders are status genders that help us focus more on god through the emulation of god status; other genders do fit under this genderbin status, while some genders are more popular there is none more powerful in status than god gender

+Since 2021...
+i invented the god gender in 2020-2021 but officially added it to the Gender Census in 2023 first quarter.